 December features a 5 day festival for Ganesha, called Pancha Ganapati, which is a modern Hindu festival that coincides with Xmas.
 It presents a beautiful daily practice for 5 days centred around the five faced Ganesha (Pancha Ganapati) that focuses the heart and mind on the importance of those around you and a Hindu lifestyle.
 This festival has been adopted by many around the world, not only Hindus but also others who are looking for an alternative way to celebrate xmas.

 This year, after the fact, I thought about foods that might be appropriate for Pancha Ganapati.
 I have made some suggestions below based on fruits and vegetables that have been coordinated to the colour of the day in a similar way to other festivals that have adopted similar practices.
-Because it is Summer here in December, a number of them have a summer feel but can be adapted for Wintery climates.
-Below are my initial thoughts, and no doubt I will refine them over the year, ready for the next Pancha Ganapati.
+Because it is Summer here in December, many of them have a summer feel but I have included others that are winter or can be adapted for Wintery climates.

 Read more about Pancha Ganapati